Seattle Public Schools

 Learn what happens during these phases

-• Predesign phase: In progress.
+• Predesign phase: Complete

-• Schematic design phase: Estimated start, March 2024
+• Schematic design phase: In process.

-• Design development phase: Estimated start, October 2024
+• Design development phase: Estimated start October 2024

-• Construction documents and permitting phase: Estimated start, Spring 2025 (pending voter approval of capital levy in February 2025)
+• Construction documents and permitting phase: Estimated start Spring 2025 (pending voter approval of capital levy in February 2025)

-• Bid and award phase: Estimated start, Winter 2026 (pending voter approval of capital levy in February 2025)
+• Bid and award phase: Estimated start Winter 2026 (pending voter approval of capital levy in February 2025)

-• Construction phase: Estimated start, Summer 2026 (pending voter approval of capital levy in February 2025)
+• Construction phase: Estimated start Summer 2026 (pending voter approval of capital levy in February 2025)

 • Estimated project completion: Summer 2028 (pending voter approval of capital levy in February 2025)